aljabadi/MINT_sPLSDA/README.md

 ## docs

-Contains the bookdown outputs of the Rproject file to create the [this vignette](https://ajabadi.github.io/MINT_sPLSDA/)
+Contains the bookdown outputs of the Rproject file to create the vignette.